The Two Synod Solution

 he or she will be a resident, or to

-another Presbytery, in the same
+another Presbytery, within the same

 Primary Synod, (Westminster or